-As an animal lover, it’s easy to see yourself owning any type of cute animal you see.
+As an animal lover, it’s easy to see yourself owning any type of cute animal you come across.
 Of course, that doesn’t mean that what you envision is always a good idea!
 In many cases, though cute, these animals would make terrible pets.

 There’s little doubt; wolf puppies are adorable.
 Dog puppies are cute enough, but wolf puppies take cuteness to another level.
 Plus, wolves are strong, mysterious, and wild creatures.
 Stories abound of people being brought up as part of a wolf pack, and many children will claim the wolf as their favorite animal.